 "Miscellaneous parts or products surface coating operation" means the collection of equipment used to apply surface coating to miscellaneous parts or products, including applying cleaning solvents to prepare the surface before coating application, mixing coatings before application, applying coating to a surface, drying or curing the coating after application, and cleaning coating application equipment, but not plating.
 A single surface coating operation may include any combination of these types of equipment, but always includes at least the point at which a coating material is applied to a given part or product.
 A miscellaneous parts or products surface coating operation includes all other steps (such as surface preparation with solvent and equipment cleaning) in the affected source where HAPs are emitted from the coating of a part or product.
-The use of solvent to clean parts or products (for example, to remove grease during a mechanical repair) does not constitute a miscellaneous parts or products surface coating operation if no coatings are applied.
-A single affected source may have multiple miscellaneous parts or products surface coating operations.
+The use of solvent to clean parts or products (for example, to remove grease during a mechanical repair) does not constitute a miscellaneous parts or products surface coating operation for example, to remove grease during a mechanical repair) does not affected source may have multiple miscellaneous parts or products surface coating operations.
 Surface coatings applied to wood, leather, rubber, ceramics, stone, masonry, or substrates other than metal and plastic are not considered miscellaneous parts or products surface coating operations for the purposes of 14.0 of this regulation.